bombush/interview-book-recommender/task-comments.md

 Experiments with grouping by ISBN resulted in not useful model because there's not enough data.
 I choose to go back to grouping by Book-Title and accept inaccuracies.
 Results of the model grouped by Book-Title look more useful.

+Playing around with Docker for the CLI app.